-This is the part where a significant proportion of the process of digestion takes place, including the absorption of water and vital nutrients.
+This is the part where a significant proportion of digestion takes place, including the absorption of water and vital nutrients.

-When the food passes through the abomasum, it reaches the small intestine, where it’s mixed with the pancreatic secretions.
+When the food passes through the abomasum, it reaches the small intestine, mixed with the pancreatic secretions.

-The nutrients are enzymatically broken down to allow for efficient absorption of all the sugars, amino acids, and fatty acids, along with water via the tiny villi present throughout the small intestine walls.
+The nutrients are enzymatically broken down to efficiently absorb all the sugars, amino acids, and fatty acids, along with water via the tiny villi present throughout the small intestine walls.

 The Large Intestine

 A significant spot for mineral absorption, the large intestine also plays a crucial role in absorbing, re-circulating, and conserving water for the cow.

 The caecum and colon are present in the large intestine leading to an active fermentation that may provide about 10-15% of the total energy transported to a dairy cow.
 A significant amount of the microbial protein yielded by fermentation is lost in the form of manure.